AsoStrife/Framework7-Facebook-Login/README.md

 `routes.js` an example of usage the `fb_handler.js`

 `fb_handler.js` contains all methods you need in order to use Facebook Login inside your app.
+This is a friendly wrapper of [cordova-plugin-facebook4](https://github.com/jeduan/cordova-plugin-facebook4).
+If you want to know more check that repository.

 ## :video_game:  Usage